noprompt/vic/README.markdown

 hi Function cterm=bold,italic ctermfg=20 gui=bold,italic guifg=#0000d7
 ```

 Much better, right?
+I hope so.

-Of course this approach isn't perfect.
+Of course, this approach isn't perfect.
 When using hexadecimal values you may
 have to put in just a bit of effort to get it right by adding `ctermfg` or
 `ctermbg` settings _after_ the `fg` and `bg` settings.